 This is because large-sized diamonds are harder to find, making them more scarce and valuable.
 However, a higher price for a bigger diamond is generally expected.
 When you apply clarity, cut, and color, the cost can vary wildly among diamonds of the same weight and size.

 For example, a one-carat round with an ideal cut, a K color grade, slightly included, costs around $2,785.
 Suppose we take the cut down to good and keep the other factors the same, the price decreases to $2480.

 Alternatively, if we take a one-carat diamond with an ideal cut, a K color grade, and up the clarity grade to VVSI, the price becomes $4,889.
 Lower the clarity grade to SI1 and the price changes to $3,356.
 As you can see, clarity, cut, and color can significantly impact the base price assigned to a certain carat-weight diamond.

-Hopefully, you’ve learned a little bit more about the 4 C’s and understood that you can’t base diamond price on one aspect alone.
+Hopefully, you’ve learned a little bit more about the 4 cs of diamond quality and understood that you can’t base diamond price on one aspect alone.
 In most cases, it’s better to have a smaller diamond with a great cut, color, and clarity than it is a large diamond with an unappealing color and dull clarity and cut.